 Finally, Know When to Ask for Help

-If you've been making payments for months but see no improvement in your finances, are afraid you might be sued, or have been harassed by a creditor, it's in your best interests to speak with a lawyer.
-They can advise you of all your obligations and legal protections and help guide you through the process.
-Contact a local attorney for a free initial legal assessment to discuss how the law can help you get back to solvency.
+If you've been paying off your debt for months but see no improvement in your finances, are afraid you might be sued, or have been harassed by a creditor, it's in your best interests to speak with a legal professional.
+A skilled attorney can advise you of all your obligations and legal protections, and help guide you through the process.
+Contact a local bankruptcy attorney to discuss how the law can help you get back to solvency.